winglang/polycons/API.md

 public resolve(qualifier: string, scope: IConstruct, id: string, props?: any): IConstruct
 ```

+Resolve the parameters needed for creating a specific polycon into a concrete construct.

+Depending on your use case, it's possible to
+resolve constructs differently based on the id, or to override the
+props of a created construct.

 ###### `qualifier`<sup>Required</sup> <a name="qualifier" id="@monadahq/polycons.IPolyconResolver.resolve.parameter.qualifier"></a>

 - *Type:* string

+The type qualifier.

 ---